Kidney and Renal Failure in Burn Victims

 Kidney injury is made worse by not giving the burn victim enough fluids during resuscitation.
 Even with aggressive fluid resuscitation and normal urine output, kidney damage can still occur.
 This is partly because the burning man undergoes a great deal of shock shortly after being burned.
 The lactate levels rise and the blood becomes less acidic; these are indicators that an acute kidney injury is going on.

-Part of the problem is that, even though fluid is given to help provide blood flow to the kidneys, much of the fluid in the blood leaks out of the blood vessels and into the tissues so that blood flow becomes poor.
+Part of the problem is that, even though the fluid is given to help provide blood flow to the kidneys, much of the fluid in the blood leaks out of the blood vessels and into the tissues so that blood flow becomes poor.
 Burns as little as 20 percent of body surface area can cause decreased blood flow to the kidneys and kidney damage.

 Researchers have determined that the greater the burn size, the bigger is the insult to the kidneys.
 This is why fluid must be given early and plentiful to prevent ischemia (oxygen starvation) to the kidneys.
 Unfortunately, too much fluid can be harmful as well; this can result in adult respiratory distress syndrome, compartment syndromes, pneumonia and an increase in the chance of death.